temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 ### Introduction

 Creating reliable applications is a difficult task.
-[Temporal](https://temporal.io) lets you create fault-tolerant resiliant applications using programming languages you already know, so you can build complex applications that execute successfully and recover from failures.
+[Temporal](https://temporal.io) lets you create fault-tolerant, resilient applications using programming languages you already know, so you can build complex applications that execute successfully and recover from failures.

 In this tutorial, you will build your first [Temporal Application](https://docs.temporal.io/temporal#temporal-application) from scratch using the [Temporal Java SDK](https://github.com/temporalio/java-sdk).
 The Temporal Application will consist of the following pieces: